 The quotient law leads us to negative indices.
 Suppose we have .

 When we say we mean, .
 When we say we mean one divided by three times over, that is:

-which is really awkward notation, and is not used, better to say:
+which is really awkward notation and is not often used.
+Better to say:

-Let’s see what happens when we apply the subtraction rule:
+Let’s see what happens when we apply the quotient law: